Easy Gradient Color Lettering Tutorial. Learn two super simple ways to add gradient color to your hand lettering in Procreate!

 Gradient Color Lettering: Method TWO

 Just as in Method One, you’ll draw your lettering on layer one.
-On layer two, use the airbrush and a few colors to create stripes of color again.
+Use the airbrush and a few colors on layer two to create stripes of color again.
 Since the airbrush has soft edges, your colors will automatically blend into each other.

 Apply the clipping mask to the color layer just as we did in Method One.
-You can also tap the Background Layer and play around with various background colors.
+You can tap the Background Layer and play with various background colors.

 Gradient Color Lettering: LEVEL UP!